tonis2/kelbas/README.md

 ## Features

-* Super small only 1kb
+* Super small less than 1kb
 * Includes multiple render possibilites
 * Fast
 * Super easy to use